atlasxomics/AtlasXbrowser_docs/docs/ImageConfiguration.rst

 Rotating the Image
 ##################
-The use of different technologies to capture these images results in various orientation changes of the images.
+The use of different microscopes to capture these images results in various orientation changes of the images.
 This rotation section of the program allows images to be reconfigured to the orientation used when the chip was placed.

 #.
 Navigate to the **Rotation** tab on the right side of the screen and utilize the four buttons described below to re-orient the image.
 Each button can be clicked as many times as desired.